nodematerial/nodematerial/README.md

 Kota Noda (24 years old, Japanese)

 ## Profile
-Graduate student at the University of Tokyo School of Engineering
-Department of Material Engineering M2
-Major in material simulation&informatics, mainly deal with
-* Molecular dynamics
-* Microscophic image analysis
-* Deep Learning: GNN mainly

 Bachelor of Engineering (the University of Tokyo 2018 ~ 2022)
 Master course of Engineering (the University of Tokyo 2022 ~ 2024)